BurlingtonCodeAcademy/codelikethis/public/lessons/javascript/numbers.md

 # Number

 * JavaScript has a built-in type called `Number`.
-* It represents decimal numbers, aka *floating-point* decimals.
+* It represents decimal numbers, aka *floating-point numbers*.
 * JavaScript does not have a special type for integers, unlike most other languages.

 [MDN Docs for Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)